 Lieutenant Colonel Jack Harstone

-4th Battalion, Railway Troops
+4th Canadian Railway Troops

 There is no transcontinental railway in operations today on the North American continent which he has not had some part in building.